notAperson535/OneClick-macOS-Simple-KVM/README.md

 If the mouse is not aligned properly, edit the basic.sh file and change `-usb -device usb-kbd -device usb-tablet \` to `-usb -device usb-kbd -device usb-mouse \` or the other way around

 If you get an error that says access denied, run `sudo ./basic.sh` which will give it admin privelages.
-IF you get an error that looks like:
+If you get an error that looks like:
 ```
 Requested operation is not valid: Setting different SELinux label on /opt/dir/OneClick-macOS-Simple-KVM/firmware/OVMF_VARS-1024x768.fd which is already in use
 ```